glynnforrest/super-saltstack-demo/README.md

   file.
-* When the highstate on the web minion has completed, another reactor will trigger another orchestrate runner, which will take a picture using `imagesnap` on the vagrant host minion.
+* When the highstate on the web minion has completed, another reactor will trigger another orchestrate runner, which will take a picture using `imagesnap` on the host minion.
 * This picture will be grabbed by salt and placed in the nginx web root on the web minion.